2024eli/ftc-website-14607/content/camps.md

 Who can attend/What is the specified age-range for these classes?

-- Our classes are open to any and all students and community members, but the content will be targeted towards rising high school 9th grade freshmen/advanced middle schoolers.
+- Our classes are open to any and all students and community members, but the content will be targeted towards middle schoolers.

 ____________